 The Virtuoso is available in both paperback and Kindle formats on Amazon.com and Amazon.co.uk as well as from Amazon’s many sites worldwide depending on where you live.
 It’s also for sale/sample as an ebook at the following stores/sites:

 Performance is everything to a virtuoso.
-Could you give up the one thing you were born to do?
+Could you give up the one thing you felt you were born to do?

 Ever since her emergence as a child prodigy Isabelle Bryant has only ever known one love – her violin.
 Then, aged 32, at the height of her career, the unthinkable happens.
 What do you do when everything depends on the dexterity of your fingers, only to lose them in a horrifying instant?